Project Summary

 anthropogenic disturbance events within buffer zones along the edges of GKNP (e.g. fire, elephant impacts, urbanization)? |

-Question 3What spatial products and forecasting tools would fill current data gaps in support of
+Question 3What spatial products and planning tools would fill current data gaps in support of

 informed decisions on land planning by a variety of managers and user groups in the region? |